huggingface/lerobot/examples/7_get_started_with_real_robot.md

   - or, install [Homebrew](https://brew.sh) and run `brew install ffmpeg` (it should be compiled with `libsvtav1`),
   - or, install [ffmpeg build dependencies](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu#GettheDependencies) and [compile ffmpeg from source with libsvtav1](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu#libsvtav1),
   - and, make sure you use the corresponding ffmpeg binary to your install with `which ffmpeg`.
+- On Linux, if the left and right arrow keys and escape key don't have any effect during data recording, make sure you've set the `$DISPLAY` environment variable.
+See [pynput limitations](https://pynput.readthedocs.io/en/latest/limitations.html#linux).

 At the end of data recording, your dataset will be uploaded on your Hugging Face page (e.g. https://huggingface.co/datasets/cadene/koch_test) that you can obtain by running:
 ```bash